BACK

 What is the Organisation responsible for?

-Falmouth Harbour Commissioners have a number of responsibilities including:
+Falmouth Harbour has a number of responsibilities including:

 • Safe management of the harbour area in compliance with the Port Marine Safety Code.